-Cost of sales, which excludes staff costs and depreciation, represents expenditures which generally vary directly with revenue.
+1) Cost of sales, which excludes staff costs and depreciation, represents expenditures which generally vary directly with revenue.
 They are incurred in order to deliver services to customers and include a variety of expenses such as rental of third-party satellite capacity, third-party teleports, connectivity, equipment and equipment rental, customer support costs, such as hosting, monitoring, implementation, engineering work as well as commissions.
-Other cost of sales, detailed below include an amount of € 12 million (2019: nil), C-band related expenses " Note 33.
+Other cost of sales, detailed below include an amount of EUR 12 million (2019: nil), C-band related expenses (Note 33).

-Cost of Sales T29

-EUR MILLION 2020 2019
+In millions of euros 2020 2019

 Rental of third-party satellite capacity (82) (75)

 Customer support costs (55) (39)

 Other cost of sales (154) (155)

 Total cost of sales (291) (269)

-2) Staff costs of € 330 million (2019: € 312 million) include gross salaries and employer's social security payments, payments into pension schemes for employees, charges arising under share-based payment schemes, as well as staff related restructuring charges of € 38 million (2019: € 14 million) and C-band related expenses of € 15 million (2019: nil).
-At the year-end the total full-time equivalent number of members of staff is 2,095 (2019: 2,159).
+- 2) Staff costs of EUR 330 million (2019: EUR 312 million) include gross salaries and employer's social security payments, payments into pension schemes for employees, charges arising under share-based payment schemes, as well as staff related restructuring charges of EUR 38 million (2019: EUR 14 million) and C-band related expenses of EUR 15 million (2019: nil).
+At the year-end the total full-time equivalent number of members of staff is 2,095 (2019: 2,159). - 3) Other operating expenses in the amount of EUR 186 million (2019: EUR 186 million) are by their nature less variable to revenue development.
+Such costs include office related and technical facility costs, in-orbit insurance costs, marketing expenses, general and administrative expenditure, consulting charges, travel-related expenditure and movements in provisions for debtors.
+Other operating expenses also include an amount of EUR 2 million (2019: EUR 7 million) restructuring charges in connection with charges associated with the Group's ongoing optimisation programme (Note 24) and as well an amount of EUR 16 million (2019: nil) C-band related expenses (Note 33).